 I had the flu when you were five.
 Our neighbor across the street had a daughter the same age as you, and she took you for the day so I could have some rest.
-I’ll never forget when you returned that afternoon.
+I will never forget when you returned that afternoon.
 I opened the door to see two of the sweetest smiles standing on my porch.
 Both you and your sweet friend, KA, had picked flowers for me.
 When I looked at KA, her outstretched hand held a bouquet that was perfectly arranged, with a wet paper towel around the stems to keep them moist and tinfoil wrapped around the paper so the water would not leak out.
 I then looked at you.
 You were no less proud of your bouquet and began beaming from ear to ear when you reached into your pocket and pulled out a wad of broken stemmed flowers and said, “Here, Mommy!
 I picked these for you!”
 It was one of the most precious sights that is forever engrained in my brain.
 I was the mother of a little boy, and I loved it!

-If any of you are familiar with The 5 Love Languages, then you know that one of the ways people feel loved is through gifts.
+If any of you are familiar with the 5 Love Languages, then you know that one of the ways people feel loved is through gifts.
 At the time of this story, the number one love language of our future daughter-in-law was gifts.
 For my son, not only was gifts the lowest of his love languages, when he took the love language test, gifts did not even register!

 You arranged for her to receive a gift every Monday night, at her sorority house, in front of all her sorority sisters.
 Wow!
-That even impressed me!!!
+That even impressed me!
 (Needless to say, many of the girls asked if you had a brother!)
 Even though the language of gifts was not high on your list, you knew this would speak to Cecelia.
 Caz, you have a heart of gold.